Kyle-Pu/Prodco/README.md

 # Producer Consumer

-A solution to the producer-consumer (bounded buffer) problem using semaphores in C.
+A solution to the producer-consumer (bounded buffer) problem in C. Logs all actions and buffer status on each action (producing or consuming).

 ## Building

 Clone this repository and run `make` in the repo's directory.
+Note that the semaphores used here are deprecated on OS X.

-## Plans
+## Running

-1) Random simulation and visualization at first
+`./ProducerConsumer BUFFER_SIZE NUM_PRODUCERS NUM_CONSUMERS`

-2) Let user choose when to produce and when to consume, as well as how many items to produce/consume.
+- e.g. `./ProducerConsumer 10 15 8` creates a buffer of size limit 10 with 15 producer threads and 8 consumer threads

 ## Resources and References